kai687/sphinxawesome-theme/docs/how-to/customize.md

 ```

 For the methods listed on this page, it's better to use traditional methods to style
 your templates.
-Extra files, aren't processed by webpack, so you can't use Tailwind's
+Extra files aren't processed by webpack, so you can't use Tailwind's
 `@apply` directive.
 See {ref}`sec:modify`, if you want to modify the
 existing templates and use (almost) the full power of Tailwind.